alextekartik/background_flutter_exp.dart/packages/work_manager_exp4/README.md

 storePassword=<your password>

 ```
-- In firebase, create an android app with proper information
+- In firebase, create an android app with proper information and required SHA1 for push to work
-- Download google-services.json to ap
+- Download 'google-services.json' to `android/app/src`

 ## Dependencies: